BÍ URBAN 2015

 The Bí Urban 2015 workshop built on 5 years of Lifeline research and reflection in collaboration with DIT Students Learning with Communities Programme.
 Data collected in 2015 during the process of our first micro-project, Bí, provided the context for a ‘space where workshop participants could safely disengage and learn to navigate and open up new ways of thinking, feeling, and acting.’
 (Victor Fieldman, workshop design).
 The workshop explored ways in which a long-term strategy, action research, and citizen science can be used to reconceptualise the urban environment and drive behavioural change.

 Bí Urban promoted the aims of desireland’s Lifeline project to a local and international audience:

 - Strengthening local, national and international networking and resource sharing.

 - Providing a case study to support the development of Citizen Science methodology and application.

 The workshop consolidated and expanded on the community-based research conducted by the Lifeline over the past five years.
 It functioned as an exemplar of action science in Ireland and lay foundations for the collaborative development of the next phase of our project, Bí URBAN, a studio for social creativity.

 BÍ URBAN Process Designers

 Participating Urban Bee Projects

-Bí URBAN is proud to support #EYD2015 and highlight the role design plays in enabling happy, healthy and dignified lives.
-The workshop has been generously Sponsored by Guinness Projects, Irish Design 2015, The Environmental Protection Agency, Dublin City Council and Dublin Institute of Technology
+Bí URBAN was proud to support #EYD2015 and highlight the role design plays in enabling happy, healthy and dignified lives.
+The workshop was generously Sponsored by Guinness Projects, Irish Design 2015, The Environmental Protection Agency, Dublin City Council and Dublin Institute of Technology